 In all utilities' territories that provide gas service, fewer households experienced multiple reconnections in 2020 and 2021 (Figures 43-45).
 These reductions were largely driven by the lower number of disconnections overall due to the moratoria on disconnections in effect for most of 2020 and 2021.
 PG&E's reported gas reconnections in 2021 were following disconnection due to inspections or repairs required at a customer's premise, not disconnection due to non-payment.
 SoCalGas also reported four reconnections, as the utility allows reconnection up to one year from disconnection.
 In January 2021, one customer was reconnected after 331 days.
 In February 2021, one customer was reconnected after 363 days, and two customers were reconnected after 354 days.
-PG&E and SoCalGas both issued the same amount of gas reconnections to unique households in 2022 as they had in 2021.
-SDG&E issued none in 2022, as they had in 2021.
+SoCalGas issued no reconnections in 2022 and 35 in 2023.
+PG&E issued 13 unique household reconnections in 2021, 3 in 2022, and 4 in 2023.
+SDG&E issued none in 2023, as they had in 2022 and 2021.

-FIGURE 43: PG&E GAS ONLY - UNIQUE CUSTOMERS RECONNECTED MULTIPLE TIMES
+FIGURE 42: PG&E GAS ONLY - UNIQUE CUSTOMERS RECONNECTED MULTIPLE TIMES